mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 <img src="{{  site.baseurl  }}/images/data_engineering/aws/compute/lambda-trigger.png" alt="Triggering an AWS Lambda function">

-When we click on the `Add trigger` button, we're taken to a drop-down menu with an astonishing number of services, from [Alexa](https://aws.amazon.com/alexaforbusiness/), [AWS IoT](https://aws.amazon.com/iot/), and [DynamoDB](https://aws.amazon.com/dynamodb/), to non-AWS services like [Auth0](https://auth0.com/), [Datadog](https://www.datadoghq.com/), and [Shopify](https://www.shopify.com/).
+When we click `Add trigger`, we're taken to a drop-down menu with an astonishing number of services, from [Alexa](https://aws.amazon.com/alexaforbusiness/), [AWS IoT](https://aws.amazon.com/iot/), and [DynamoDB](https://aws.amazon.com/dynamodb/), to non-AWS services like [Auth0](https://auth0.com/), [Datadog](https://www.datadoghq.com/), and [Shopify](https://www.shopify.com/).
+We could program Alexa to trigger a Lambda function to write to a database, for example, or send us a notification any time a new file is uploaded to one of our S3 buckets.

 Let's choose **[API Gateway](https://aws.amazon.com/api-gateway/)** to create an HTTP endpoint for our function.
 This will let us invoke our Lambda function from any code that can send an HTTP request.
 We'll select `Create a new API`, `HTTP API` for API type, and `Open` for Security.
 Then click `Add`.

 <img src="{{  site.baseurl  }}/images/data_engineering/aws/compute/api-gateway.png" alt="AWS API Gateway setup">

 We should now see API Gateway as a trigger for our `calculate_mean` function.
-We can click on the link, `calculate_mean-API`, to be taken to its API Gateway page.
-On the left, we can then navigate to `Develop` > `Integrations` and attach our Lambda function to the gateway.
+The endpoint should look something like `https://xx.execute-api.us-east-1.amazonaws.com/default/calculate_mean`.

+If we click on the link, we're taken to a page that just says "Internal Server Error."
+This is because our Lambda function is configured to expect a JSON with the field `nums`, but our browser's HTTP request doesn't have this field.
+The easiest way to add in this field is as a [query string parameter](https://www.positly.com/support/query-string-parameters/), where _the URL itself_ has `nums` and the array of values.
+So instead of `/default/calculate_mean`, we would have something like `/default/calculate_mean?nums=1,2,3`.

-We'll specify the array of numbers as a string parameter in the URL, like `calculate_mean?nums=1,2,3`.
-To access the values, we'll need to modify our function to pull out the numbers.
-We'll add a try-except block, where we first try pulling the `nums` param
+So let's modify our Lambda function to be able to accept URL parameters.
+We'll add a try-except block, where we first try pulling the `nums` param from the query string (`event['queryStringParameters']`).
+We convert the string to a list of strings, then cast each number to float.

 {% include header-python.html %}
 ```python